Baka Bai

-Baka Bai was a Maratha stateswoman and favourite wife of Raghoji II Bhonsle, the king of Nagpur.
+Baka Bai (c.
+1774-1858) was a Maratha stateswoman and favourite wife of Raghoji II Bhonsle, the king of Nagpur.
 After her husband's death, she played a key role in the intrigues at the royal court of Nagpur.

 Life

 Nagpur politics

 Baka Bai was the fourth and favourite wife of Raghoji II Bhonsle, the Maratha monarch of Nagpur Kingdom.
 She was present at the Battle of Argaon in 1803, in which the Marathas were defeated.

 After her husband's death on 22 March 1816, Baka Bai brought her step-son Parsoji II Bhonsle to the royal palace, who succeeded to the throne of the kingdom.